 Education For Life: Connecting With The Global Community Through Study Abroad

 Education should always be more than classrooms and textbooks.
-At Tiffin University, we believe in education for real life.
 We live in a global community, and there are few events that can influence a person more than the experience of studying and traveling abroad.

 Studying abroad means becoming part of the community in which you are living.
 You will be more than simply a tourist.
-You will experience real engagement and make authentic connections.
 Part of developing your independence means learning to handle simple daily tasks that you take for granted at home: using a pay phone, negotiating the public transit system, posting a letter, shopping for groceries, and doing the laundry.
 All of these tasks and more must be re-learned when you enter a new culture.